benjaminsage/EE133.github.io/Lab_1/writeup.md

 All three real components contain all three theoretical components.

-#### Resistor

 A real resistor has both leading and trailing resistance and inductance.
 It has an internal resistor and inductor as well, in addition to a parallel capacitor.

-#### Capacitor
+![](images/resistor-real.png)

+**Figure 1: Model of a real resistor**

 A real capacitor has leading and trailing resistors and inductors.
 It has an internal inductor and resistor, in addition to a parallel capacitor and resistor.

-![](images/resistor-real.png)

-#### Inductor
+![](images/capacitor-real.png)

+**Figure 2: Model of a real capacitor**

 A real inductor has no leading and trailing parasitic components.
 It has an internal capacitor in parallel with a resistor and a parellel resistor and inductor.

-**Figure 1: Model of a real resistor**

-![](images/capacitor-real.png)

-**Figure 2: Model of a real capacitor**

 ![](images/inductor-real.png)